7 min read

 Remember to keep a record of your estimated tax payments, including the date you paid and the amount.
 You’ll need that information during tax season to figure out if you overpaid (and will get a refund) or underpaid (and owe more money).

 It makes sense that your quarterly payments are due every quarter, but let’s get a little more specific about when you need to submit these payments.
-The quarterly tax payment deadlines for this year are:
+Here are the 2027 tax payment deadlines — note that IRS quarters are uneven, so pay close attention to the period each payment covers:

-In general, the payment due date is on the 15th of every April, June, September, and January.
-However, if the 15th falls on a weekend or holiday, the deadline is pushed to the next business day.
+In general, the payment due date is the 15th of April, June, September, and January.
+If the 15th falls on a weekend or federal holiday, the deadline moves to the next business day.
+That applies to the final 2027 payment: January 15, 2028 is a Saturday and January 17 is Martin Luther King Jr. Day, so the payment is due Tuesday, January 18, 2028.

 How to Calculate Your Estimated Tax Payments